-Levels of Remote Work
+Levels of remote work

 Allowing remote work doesn’t necessarily mean your workforce is out of office full time.
 There are different tiers of remote work that mean your workforce can be in or out of the office, or a bit of both.

-- Remote Work Option.
+- Remote work option.
 Companies with a remote work option aren’t remote companies and don’t consider themselves to be, but they do make allowances for remote work.
 These are sometimes called “flex days” or “remote Monday/Friday,” where employees can work remotely on days they have an appointment or special circumstance, or on specifically appointed remote days.

-- Temporarily Remote.
+- Temporarily remote.
 A temporarily remote company is fully or partially remote with the understanding that it is not permanent and employees will be expected to go back into the office at a later date.

 - Hybrid.
 A hybrid model is a company that is split between remote and in-office employees.
 These companies have employees that report to an office, fully remote employees who always work from home, and some employees that do both.

-- Remote-First.
+- Remote-first.
 Remote-first companies have an office but still consider themselves remote companies.
 The office could be used as an occasional meeting space or a place where employees can infrequently visit.
 Typically, the office cannot house the entire workforce.

 Most remote employees cite flexibility as the biggest benefit of working from home.
-Remote jobs allow employees to work from anywhere they want and take care of personal or familial obligations that arise during the workday.
+Remote jobs allow your employees to work from anywhere they want and take care of personal or familial obligations that arise during the workday.
 Parents of young children are especially drawn to remote work, as it can allow them to take care of their children while working.

 While some people enjoy remote work because it allows them more freedom to travel and prioritizes work-life balance, others miss the connection with coworkers and the collaborative nature of in-office work.